aidos-lab/pytorch-topological/ROADMAP.md

   cubical complexes and [`giotto-ph`](https://github.com/giotto-ai/giotto-ph) for Vietoris--Rips complexes.
 It would be nice to be able to swap implementations easily.
+- [ ] Check out the use of sparse tensors; could be a potential way forward for representing persistence information.
+The drawback is that we cannot fill everything with zeroes; there has to be a way to indicate 'unset' information.

 ## Distances and kernels